kovidgoyal/kitty/docs/kittens/hyperlinked_grep.rst

 To learn more about kitty's powerful framework for customizing URL click actions, see :doc:`here </open_actions>`.

+By default, this adds hyperlinks for several parts of ripgrep output: the per-file header, match context lines, and match lines.
+Passing the `--hyperlink-only-matches` flag will only add hyperlinks to the match lines.

 Hopefully, someday this functionality will make it into some `upstream grep
 <https://github.com/BurntSushi/ripgrep/issues/665>`__ program directly removing
 the need for this kitten.